MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/best-practices.md

 ## Discover, classify, label, and protect regulated and sensitive data stored in the cloud

 **Best practice**: Integrate with Azure Information Protection
 **Detail**: Integrating with Azure Information Protection gives you the capability to automatically apply classification labels and optionally add encryption protection.
 Once the integration is turned on, you can apply labels as a governance action, view files by classification, investigate files by classification level, and create granular policies to make sure classified files are being handled properly.
-If you do not turn on the integration, you cannot benefit from the ability to automatically scan, label and encrypt files in the cloud.
+If you do not turn on the integration, you cannot benefit from the ability to automatically scan, label, and encrypt files in the cloud.
 **For more information**:

 * [Azure Information Protection integration](azip-integration.md)